Severe Morning Sickness (Hyperemesis Gravidarum)

 - migraine headaches with nausea or vomiting

-The nausea and vomiting that happens in a case of severe morning sickness are so extreme that they can have harmful effects on both the mother and baby.
-The inability to keep down food makes it difficult for a woman to meet her nutritional needs.
-As a result, she might lose weight.
-And a loss of fluids, combined with the loss of stomach acid that occurs during vomiting, also can cause dehydration and electrolyte imbalances.
+The nausea and vomiting that happen in severe morning sickness are so extreme that they can harm the mother and the baby.
+Not being able to keep down food makes it hard for the mom to meet her nutritional needs.
+So she might lose weight.
+And a loss of fluids, combined with the loss of stomach acid from vomiting, can cause dehydration and electrolyte imbalances.

-If a woman does not receive treatment, it can cause many complications, including organ failure and the premature birth of her baby.
+If severe morning sickness isn’t treated, it can cause many problems, including organ failure and the early birth of her baby.

-It's important to call the doctor right away if a pregnant woman has any of the following symptoms:
+Call the doctor right away if you’re pregnant and have any of these symptoms:

-- nausea that persists throughout the day, making it impossible to eat or drink
+- nausea that lasts throughout the day, making it impossible to eat or drink

-- vomiting that occurs three to four times per day or an inability to keep anything in the stomach
+- vomiting three to four times per day or not being to keep anything in the stomach

-- vomit that is a brownish color or has blood or streaks of blood in it
+- brownish vomit or vomit with blood or streaks of blood in it

 - weight loss